-Not long after the port of CloudABI to the Linux kernel became stable, community members Maurice Bos and Maarten de Vries did all the necessary work to package CloudABI for Arch Linux, making it the first Linux distribution to have easily installable support for CloudABI.
-Nuxi would like to thank Maurice and Maarten for their contributions!
+Not long after the port of CloudABI to the Linux kernel became stable, community members Mara Bos and Maarten de Vries did all the necessary work to package CloudABI for Arch Linux, making it the first Linux distribution to have easily installable support for CloudABI.
+Nuxi would like to thank Mara and Maarten for their contributions!

 This document explains how to install all the necessary software on Arch Linux to both develop and run CloudABI programs.

 A complete toolchain for CloudABI based on LLVM's Clang and GNU Binutils can be obtained by installing the cloudabi-toolchain package from the Arch Linux User Repository (AUR).
 This package installs a copy of the toolchain for every architecture supported by CloudABI, thus making it very easy to cross compile software for other hardware: